TheThinkingHome/Automations/blueprints/template/entity_sentinel.md

 A brand-new package file needs a full Home Assistant restart to register the first time.
 After that, adding more blocks to the same file only needs a reload through Developer Tools, YAML, Reload Template Entities.

 When it comes up you will have a sensor named after `sensor_name`.
 Watch it in Developer Tools, States.
 The state is the count; the `devices` attribute lists the flagged entities.
 If you see `setup_error` instead of a number, read the `error` attribute; it almost always means the uptime sensor needs attention.

+### If the Sensor Does Not Appear

+Work down this list; every item on it has produced exactly this symptom for someone.

+1. **The package filename ends in `.yaml`.** A file without the extension is silently ignored, with no error to find.
+2. **The `packages:` line exists** in `configuration.yaml`, and the `packages` folder sits next to that file.
+3. **The `path:` is exactly `TheThinkingHome/entity_sentinel.yaml`.** It is relative to `config/blueprints/template/`, not to your config folder, so any longer path cannot match.
+4. **The blueprint is actually imported.** It must appear under Settings, Automations & Scenes, Blueprints; if not, run the import first.
+5. **Settings, System, Logs names any YAML error** in the package file itself.
+Fix what it names, then restart or reload.

 ## Parameters